Skip to content

 2. Napper — Best for Sleep Schedule Planning

 Napper takes a schedule-first approach.
-It provides age-based sleep schedules and includes a library of sleep courses developed by certified sleep consultants.
-At $4.99/month, it is cheaper than Huckleberry and includes courses in the subscription.
-No built-in sleep sounds.
+It provides age-based sleep schedules and includes a library of sleep courses developed by certified sleep consultants, plus a built-in library of white noise, lullabies, and nature sounds.
+At $14.99/month, it now costs more than Huckleberry's Plus tier.

 Platform: iOS, Android